Single session therapy · North County San Diego

 One extended appointment with a licensed psychologist, built around one specific thing you want to think through.
 No intake process.
 No treatment plan.
 No expectation that you keep coming.
 Just the session itself, and what you leave with.

-C. Julieta Aguilera Rice, PhD, therapist at Coastal Therapy Group
+C. Julieta Aguilera Rice, PhD, the licensed psychologist who leads Single Session Consultations at Coastal Therapy Group in Carlsbad

 The format